 In my practice, estate planning comes in two forms — traditional estate planning and business succession planning.
 In other words, I help those who want to safeguard their assets and define their wishes in regard to their medical treatment, finances, business operations, and other such matters before they become incapable of doing so.
 Done right, a well-rounded estate and/or business succession plan can ensure that a person’s wishes are known and, in turn, prevent future legal disputes for their loved ones.

 If you are severely injured or pass away, do your loved ones:

 - Know where to find important paperwork?

 - Know who would care for your children?

 - Know how to distribute your legacy in an orderly and private fashion?

 - Have the legal authority to fulfill your wishes?

 - Know how you want to be cared for if you cannot care for yourself?

 The above are just some of the questions we address when we are reviewing your estate and developing your plan.

 As an Ohio estate planning lawyer, I help clients preserve their lives' work.
-Whether you are single, married, a business owner or otherwise, proper estate planning is essential if you wish to avoid tax pitfalls, establish business continuity, provide for your elder years, and protect your legacy.
+Whether you are single, married, a business owner or otherwise, proper estate planning is essential to make sure that your loved ones know, and have the legal authority to implement, your wishes, provide for your care in elder years, and protect your legacy.